-Coding Up an IoT PCB Design
+Coding Up a Device PCB Design

 TL;DR This post describes my project to knock some of the risk out of circuit board design.
 I try out a new way of writing code to design circuit boards.
-I develop an approach to shift between debug and production versions of circuit boards without introducing new errors, and use it to make a new IoT device.
+I develop an approach to shift between debug and production versions of circuit boards without introducing new errors, and use it to make a new device.

 How It Started

 My name is Dylan Jackson.
 I’m an electrical engineer who, through no fault of my own, ended up specializing in embedded system design.
 I’ve worked on infrared imaging systems, robots that manage(d) solar farms, energy monitoring systems, and designed this COPD-monitoring medical device (currently in production):

 Since shifting to more contracting, I’ve worked on a host of other budding startup products that are on their way to the market in one way or another.
 In the last couple of years alone I’ve had maybe 4-5 different projects instead of just one.
 This means I’m doing a lot more new electrical designs, rather than iterating (obsessing?) over one or two.